 One night after a show, two men walking out of a home were engaged in a heated discussion and asked our Artistic Director, Ronda Spinak, “Why is it called Jewish Women’s Theatre?
 We’re men, and we loved it, too!”

 Our performances are a unifying experience, providing great entertainment and unexpected opportunities for self-reflection and connection that strengthens our humanity.
-Now, looking ahead to our 10th season, JWT seeks, develops and adapts stories celebrating a diverse Jewish population that can share the stage, regardless of gender, generation, degree of Jewish observance, ethnicity, cultural background, or sexual orientation.
+Now, in our 10th season, JWT seeks, develops and adapts stories celebrating a diverse Jewish population that can share the stage, regardless of gender, generation, degree of Jewish observance, ethnicity, cultural background, or sexual orientation.
 And so we draw audiences of all ages, both women and men, mostly Jewish, but not all.